 Experiential learning is a key component of a Meredith education, and in particular, internships.
 Most of our students complete at least one internship, many more than one … but FIVE?

 Puja Patel,’14, came to Meredith to play tennis.
 A highly-competitive player, she was injured her senior year in high school and looked for a school with a strong Division III program where she could continue to pursue her sport.... more

 "Meg Thedford – you and the class of 2014 are graduating from Meredith College.
 What are you going to do next?"
 “I’M GOING TO DISNEY WORLD!”
 (You know that famous Q&A, usually asked when sports heroes... more

 What’s the secret to Elizabeth Guiles’ success?
 In a word – involvement.
 “I have participated in nearly every tradition and leadership experience,” said Elizabeth, a member of the class of 2014, who's graduating with... more

 Allison Pappas, ’14, came to Meredith with a powerful work ethic and a desire to make a difference.
-A social work major and an honors student, she’s used that sense of purpose to have a positive impact on her... more
+A social work major and an honors student, she’s used that sense of purpose to have a positive impact... more

 Cynthia Mosley is a lifelong learner whose enthusiasm for education has led her to pursue multiple graduate degrees – and she’s not done yet.
 She already has a master’s degree in mathematics education, and is receiving a... more